Those Nervous Animals: Formation and early years

-Those Nervous Animals were formed in 1981 by Barry Brennan and Padraig Meehan (who met in Sligo art college in the 1970s) and Eddie Lee.
+Those Nervous Animals were formed in 1976 when Pádraig Meehan met Barry Brennan as students in Sligo art college and they decided to form a band.
+They met bassist Eddie Lee sometime after, as Lee remembers playing a lunchtime gig with the duo in the theatre of the Regional College, Sligo (now the Atlantic Technological University) circa 1979-80.
+It was the first time Lee had ever performed in public, and lacking a bass, played a 4-stringed guitar.

 The band were named following a word-play game in a Sligo restaurant.
 The band's songs combined funky, radio-friendly pop tunes, with quirky and ironic material.
 The band was originally managed and produced by Riverdance composer Bill Whelan.
 At the peak of their success, Those Nervous Animals were a major draw in Ireland, filling the Baggot Inn, Dublin, regularly on a Thursday night residency, and performing at the Self Aid concert in 1986.
 They performed shows across Ireland, including events in the late 1980's in the National Stadium and Frances Xavier Hall.
 Those Nervous Animals never played or released records outside Ireland.

+To celebrate the release of The Mission Sessions in March 2021, the band held an online album launch over Zoom (owing to COVID-19 restrictions), during which they reminisced about the writing and recording process of songs on the album.
+Bassist Eddie Lee revealed that the bassline on the song Just What The Sucker Wanted was influenced by Luther Vandross's 1981 track Never Too Much.
+Lee as well as other band members agreed that it was one of their only songs, or "maybe even the only track, that really sounds 80s still" due to the presence of a gated snare drum sound and gated synth, which were in common use at the time.

+Lee recalled that after their performance at Self Aid in 1986, the organisers were subsequently compiling an album of all the acts who had performed that day and it was found that Pádraig Meehan's guitar part had somehow "disappeared in the mix (..) and somebody had to be called in Dublin to come in and play guitar on it.."

+The band were supported in concert by Cry Before Dawn in Wexford on a number of occasions.

 Singles released by the band included Just What the Sucker Wanted, The Business Enterprise (My Friend John), How Does the Shopper Feel? and Damien.
 They worked with a number of notable producers, including Bill Whelan, and Donal Lunny.
 The early singles were released on their own Dead Fly label.
-Some of these songs are included (remastered) on tne Hyperspace! mini-album.
+Some of these songs are included (remastered) on the Hyperspace! mini-album.

+The record label name "Dead Fly" comes from a Sligo town expression meaning smart, or street wise.